bahrus/fetch-for/README.md

 For this very specific example shown above, due to restrictions of the cors-anywhere utility the link above uses, you will first need to go to https://cors-anywhere.herokuapp.com/corsdemo to unlock the service for a limited amount of time.

-Required attributes are href and at least one of these attributes: onerror, oninput, onload, onchange.
-The reason for insisting on at least one of these on* attributes is this:  Since these attributes can't pass through any decent sanitizer that prevents xss attacks, the presence of one or more of them indicates that the web site trusts the content from which the data is being retrieved.
+Required attributes/properties are href and at least one of these attributes/properties being set: onerror, oninput, onload, onchange.
+The reason for insisting on at least one of these on* attributes/properties is this:  Since these attributes can't pass through any decent sanitizer that prevents xss attacks, the presence of one or more of them indicates that the web site trusts the content from which the data is being retrieved.

 When the fetch is complete, event "load" is fired, which can allow for manipulation of the data.
 The (modified) data is then stored in the "value" field of the fetch-for (or subclassed) instance.
 Also, event "change" is fired (which is not picked up by the onchange attribute below, but that's getting ahead of ourselves).